Symptoms and Treatment of Chocolate Poisoning in Dogs

 Symptoms of Chocolate Poisoning

-Dogs may show mild symptoms of poisoning, such as vomiting and diarrhea, within 1 to 4 hours after eating chocolate.
-6 to 12 hours later, symptoms may worsen and include restlessness, excitement, and even muscle tremors and seizures.
-More serious symptoms include hypokalemia, pancreatitis, cardiac arrhythmia, and respiratory illness, which can be life-threatening.
-Because dogs break down theobromine slowly, symptoms of poisoning can last for days or even weeks.
+Within 1 to 4 hours after consuming chocolate, dogs may exhibit mild symptoms of poisoning, such as vomiting and diarrhea.
+After 6 to 12 hours, symptoms may worsen, manifesting as restlessness, excitement, muscle tremors, and even epileptic seizures.
+More severe symptoms include hypokalemia, pancreatitis, arrhythmia, and respiratory diseases, all of which can be life-threatening.
+Since dogs metabolize theobromine slowly, the symptoms of poisoning may persist for several days or even weeks.

-1. Inducing vomiting: If your dog accidentally ingests chocolate, induce vomiting with hydrogen peroxide and saline.
-If the dog does not vomit, you need to try again.
-After inducing vomiting, the dog should be allowed to drink milk or oral aluminum sulfate to protect the gastric mucosa, and drink more water to promote metabolism.
+1. Inducing Vomiting: If a dog has ingested chocolate, hydrogen peroxide and saline can be used to induce vomiting.
+If the dog does not vomit, the attempt should be repeated.
+After vomiting, the dog should be given milk or oral sucralfate to protect the gastric mucosa and plenty of water to promote metabolism.

-2. Dilute: If emetic vomiting is unsuccessful, dilute the chocolate by allowing your dog to consume its favorite food, such as boiled milk.
+2. Dilution: If vomiting is unsuccessful, the dog can be fed its favorite food, such as boiled milk, to dilute the concentration of chocolate.

-3. Seek prompt medical attention: If your dog shows serious symptoms such as vomiting, diarrhea, excitement, muscle tremors or seizures, seek medical attention immediately.
+3. Prompt Medical Attention: If a dog exhibits severe symptoms such as vomiting, diarrhea, excitement, muscle tremors, or convulsions, immediate medical attention is necessary.

 Symptoms and Treatment of Chocolate Poisoning in Dogs

-Pet owners should keep chocolate in a safe place to avoid accidental ingestion by their dogs.
-Although some dogs may not show obvious symptoms if they accidentally ingest a small amount of chocolate, this does not mean that the potential risk can be ignored.
-The dose of theobromine poisoning in dogs is 100-220 mg per kilogram of body weight, so you should remain vigilant.
-As soon as you realize that your dog has been poisoned by chocolate, you should take immediate measures to induce vomiting, and if necessary, get him to a doctor immediately.
+Pet owners should store chocolate properly to prevent dogs from accidental ingestion.
+Although some dogs may show no obvious symptoms after consuming small amounts of chocolate, this does not mean that the potential risks can be ignored.
+The toxic dose of theobromine for dogs is 100-220 mg per kilogram of body weight, so vigilance is essential.
+Once chocolate poisoning is detected in a dog, vomiting should be induced immediately, and medical attention should be sought if necessary.

 Original article by KPTer, if reproduced, please cite the source: https://www.kaipet.com/en/symptoms-treatment-chocolate-poisoning-dogs